 HAProxy Enterprise combines the stable codebase of HAProxy with an advanced suite of add-ons, expert support and professional services.
 One of these add-ons is the Real-Time Dashboard, which allows you to monitor the health of a cluster of load balancers.

 Out-of-the-box, HAProxy provides the Stats page, which gives you observability over a single load balancer instance.
 The Real-Time Dashboard aggregate information across multiple load balancers for easier and faster administration.
 You can enable, disable, and drain connection from any of your servers and the list can be filtered by server name or by server status.

 In the blog post, you learned various ways to health check your servers so that your APIs maintain a high level of reliability.
 This includes enabling active or passive health checks, communicating with an external agent, and using queue length as an early warning signal for failure.

 HAProxy Enterprise offers expert support services and a variety of advanced security modules that are necessary in today’s threat landscape.
 Want to learn more?
 Sign up for a free trial or contact us.
-You can stay in the loop about topics like these by subscribing to our blog or following us on Twitter.
+You can stay in the loop about topics like these by subscribing to this blog or following us on Twitter.
 You can also join the conversation on Slack.